seyedahmaddv/seyedahmaddv/README.md

   * Proficient in SQL for data manipulation and retrieval.
 * **Frameworks:**
   * Experience with Firebase for real-time data handling and authentication.
+  * Experience with Microsoft Azure for cloud services and deployments.
+  * Experience with Amazon Web Services (AWS) for hosting and server management.
+* **Version Control:**
+  * Experienced with Git and GitHub for version control and collaboration on projects.
+* **CI/CD:**
+  * Familiar with continuous integration and deployment using tools like GitHub Actions, Jenkins, and Docker.

 ### **Education:**